ravindu644/Android-Kernel-Tutorials/devcontainers/readme.md

 > We will only go through important features for building kernel.
 If you need to learn more about VSCode like editing files please check [their docs](https://code.visualstudio.com/docs) or watch any YouTube guides

 > [!TIP]
 > If you want to quickly open a repo without GitHub Codespaces you can open any GitHub repositories, then replace github.com with github.dev.
-This way you can learn how to use VSCode Web without any limits although it is very limited compared to Codespaces.
+This way you can learn how to use VSCode web without any limits although it is very limited compared to GitHub Codespaces.

 There are some key features that you will need to know: